gmlscripts/scripts/Game_Play/Collisions/collision_triangle.md

-The partner function `collision_triangle_init()` is required to initialize the main function `collision_triangle()` and must be called once before the main function can be used.
-The initialization function creates a collision mask with the desired resolution and prepares the `__objCollisionTriangle` helper object for use by the main function.
+The partner function `collision_triangle_init()` is required to initialize the main function `collision_triangle()` and must be called once before the main function can be used for the first time.
+The initialization function creates a collision mask with the desired resolution and prepares helper object `__objCollisionTriangle` (see below) for use by the main function.
+The initialization function does not need to be called again, but it can be if a collision mask with a new resolution is required.
+Reinitialization has a minor performance cost and should be used sparingly.
 See function header notes for more information.

+Note: This script function requires some manual assistance before use.
+There needs to be a helper object named `__objCollisionTriangle` in your project before the function can be initialized.
+Once added, the object needs no further editing and does not need to be added to any rooms.

 demo: collision_triangle 725 360
 Click and drag triangle points.
 Press SPACE to toggle mask resolution.

-Note: This script function requires some manual assistance before use.
-There needs to be a helper object named `__objCollisionTriangle` in your project before the function can be initialized.
-Once added, the object needs no further editing and does not need to be added to any rooms.

 script: collision_triangle.gml